-The Budget Act provided \$180 million in general funds for SGMA projects and planning activities.
+The 2021 Budget Act provided \$180 million in general funds for SGMA projects and planning activities.
 After program delivery costs, \$114 million is available for implementation and planning grant awards.
-Additionally, \$57 million will be made available for grant awards limited to 19 identified groundwater basins located within the San Joaquin Valley (SJV).
-According to DWR's most current Bulletin 118, there are 19 subbasins listed within the SJV.
+Additionally, as directed by the 2021 Budget Act, \$57 million out of the \$114 million will be made available for grant awards limited to the identified groundwater subbasins located within the San Joaquin Valley groundwater basin (SJV).
+According to DWR's most current Bulletin 118, there are 19 subbasins listed within the SJV, 11 of which are COD basins (identified as below).
 These subbasins are: